Kathy Berman, Wife Of ESPN Legend Chris Berman, Killed In Connecticut Car Crash

 Fans of the sports world have heard the iconic voice of Chris Berman since he joined ESPN in 1979 at the young age of 24, just one month after the network began.
 He was the host of ESPN’s Sunday NFL Countdown for 31 seasons before stepping down in January to spend more time with his family.

-Berman did sign a new contract with ESPN as reported by Sports Business Daily, but it was for a reduced role and one different than that of his previous contracts which had him hosting.
+Berman did sign a new contract with ESPN as reported by Sports Business Daily, but it was for a reduced role and one different than that of his previous contracts, which had him hosting.

 There has been no official word or comment from Chris Berman on the tragic death of his wife Kathy, but the company is being respectful of the family’s privacy at this time.
 Information on services is still pending.